History

 Mr. Local History’s first addition to our map archive was John Smith’s Peapack Gladstone poster.
 We got it when John was showcasing his historic Barn Tour in Peapack.

 John is also a devoted volunteer and fan of local history.
-John has served on just about every local history board, including leading or serving on the Peapack Gladstone Historic Preservation Board, Jacobus Vanderveer House Board, Basking Ridge Presbyterian Church, and the Historical Society of Somerset Hills are just a few historical organizations that I’ve served with or supported John over the years.
+John has served on just about every local history board, including leading or serving on the Peapack Gladstone Historic Preservation Board, the Jacobus Vanderveer House Board, Basking Ridge Presbyterian Church, and the Historical Society of Somerset Hills.
+These are just a few historical organizations that I’ve served with or supported John over the years.
 So, there’s no mistaking that John gives back to the history community, another reason his map art deserves our support.

-History Treasures in Every Map
+Historic Treasures in Every Map

-To understand the work John and his team have put into these works of art is the sheer amount of research they’ve done reconstructing property lines and structure locations for the historic period.
+To understand the work John and his team have put into these works of art is the sheer amount of research they’ve done, reconstructing property lines and structure locations for the historic period.
 Each map reconstructs property boundaries and includes ALL the previous landowners, the years they owned the property, and all the structures on the property at that time.
 He has also added historical facts from the past around the edges of the map, including renderings of those structures’ importance.
 Again, we’re talking about a piece of art here!
 Historic churches, buildings, shops, and homes in Bernards are shown in drawings by artist Peter Pluchino.
 The placement of houses, outbuildings, roads, streams, and railroads is also illustrated.

-Drawings by artist Peter Pluchino surround each of John’s maps, showcasing historic structures as they have looked during the respected period.
+Drawings by artist Peter Pluchino surround each of John’s maps, showcasing historic structures as they have looked during the respective period.
 This one showcases the Brick Academy in Basking Ridge, where the noted front porch cover no longer exists today.

 History fans will love the details.
-Here, we showcase the Peapack, New Jersey Blairsden estate, and the Ravine Lake history on one of John’s maps.
+Here, we showcase the Peapack, New Jersey, Blairsden estate, and the Ravine Lake history on one of John’s maps.

 In 2010, the Somerset County Cultural & Heritage Commission recognized John Smith with a Historic Preservation Award for Education for his Map of the Somerset Hills, which highlighted the period from 1893 to 1939.